“Massage Therapy is an evidence-informed, natural, non-invasive intervention for pain and dysfunction present in the body’s soft tissue and joints.”

 What is Registered Massage Therapy (RMT)?

-The profession of Massage Therapy has evolved to become a primary health care modality in many Canadian Provinces.
-The massage therapy profession in BC is regulated by the College of Massage Therapy of BC (CMTBC).
-This central governing body works with the Provincial Government, under the Health Professions Act, to provide regulatory mechanisms that ensure public safety and a standardized educational format focused on providing successful registrants a minimum level of competency in the profession.
-To further ensure on-going professional competency the CMTBC requires all RMT to complete a minimum 24 hours of approved continuing education courses (CEC’s) every two years.
+The profession of Registered Massage Therapy (RMT) has evolved to become a primary health care modality in many Canadian Provinces.
+The RMT profession in BC is regulated by the College of Massage Therapy of BC (CMTBC).
+This central governing body works with the Provincial Government, under the Health Professions Act, to provide regulatory mechanisms that ensure public safety and a standardized educational format focused on providing successful registrants a minimum level of competency in the RMT profession.
+To further ensure on-going professional competency the CMTBC requires all registered massage therapists to complete a minimum 24 hours of approved continuing education courses (CEC’s) every two years.

 Ready to book your RMT appointment?